kpolgar/leet-code/README.md

 # LeetCode Javascript Solutions

 These are my solutions to various LeetCode problems.
-You will find a description of the problem, followed by my solution, and the performance statistics of that solution.
+You will find:

+1. Adescription of the problem
+2. The performance statistics of my solution
+3. My code for that solution.

 Sometimes, more than one solution is given.